hasura/graphql-engine/manual/SDKs/android-sdk.rst

                       }
                   });

-.. tip:: In case you are expecting an array response, use ``.expectResponseTypeArrayOf(MyResponse.class)``. *All SELECT queries to the data service will return an array response.*
+.. tip:: In case you are expecting an array response, use ``.expectResponseTypeArrayOf(MyResponse.class)``. *All SELECT queries to the data microservice will return an array response.*

 In the above method, there are a few things to be noted :